dr-richard-barker/pseudo_time_series/README.md

 **Introductory/Summary:** Overall, these accessions from the GeneLab data repository provide invaluable data for understanding the complex dynamics of Arabidopsis thaliana development under varied environmental conditions, particularly focusing on the effects of microgravity and light on different genotypes, ages, and tissues.
 Spaceflight presents a unique environment for biological experiments, notably due to the presence of microgravity and other space-specific factors.
 Understanding how plants respond to these conditions is crucial for long-term space missions and offers insights into fundamental biological processes.
 Arabidopsis, a widely used model organism in plant biology, has been the focus of numerous studies to explore plant growth and development in space.
 The selection of these 5 GLDS datasets, comprising 38 observations across 8 variables, provides a comprehensive overview of various Arabidopsis seedling development experiments conducted during spaceflight.
 ![Slide7](More_slides_and_figures/Slide7.png)
+**Figure 1:** Seedling establishment might be effect due to changes in hormonal signalling due to changes in gasuous exchange as well as due to the lack of a gravity vector.

 **Importance of seed germination for seedling establishment and its influence on the life cycle**

 Seed germination is a crucial stage in the life cycle of plants, marking the transition from a dormant seed to an actively growing seedling.
-This process is essential for seedling establishment and subsequent plant growth, as it determines the vigor and overall health of the plant.
+This process is essential for seedling establishment and subsequent plant growth, as it determines the vigour and overall health of the plant.
 The importance of seed germination extends beyond the initial stages of plant development, as it also influences the plant's reproductive success and ability to adapt to changing environmental conditions.
 In this essay, we will explore the significance of seed germination for seedling establishment and its impact on the life cycle of plants.
-We will examine the role of germination in determining seedling vigor and subsequent plant growth, as well as its influence on the overall reproductive success and adaptation strategies of plants.
+We will examine the role of germination in determining seedling vigour and subsequent plant growth, as well as its influence on the overall reproductive success and adaptation strategies of plants.

 **Microgravity and its effects on seedling establishment**